 Here's a statistic that should make every business leader pause: approximately 70% of CRM projects fail to meet their objectives.
 Despite billions spent annually on CRM software, the majority of implementations fall short of expectations—not because the technology doesn't work, but because organizations approach implementation backwards.

-After 400+ CRM implementations across financial services, healthcare, professional services, and technology sectors, we've identified the pattern.
+After 400+ CRM implementations across financial services, healthcare, professional services, and technology sectors, Vantage Point has identified the pattern.
 Companies invest heavily in selecting the "right" CRM platform, only to neglect the factors that actually determine success: their people and their processes.

 This isn't a software problem.
 It's a strategy problem.